 Depending on the event, you should call one of the following phone numbers:

-- For other emergencies, such as train derailments, hazardous goods spills, plane crashes, flooding, etc., contact either the Provincial Emergency Program at 800-663-3456.
+- 1-800-663-3456 Emergency Management BC for other emergencies, such as train derailments, hazardous goods spills, plane crashes, flooding

-Will someone from the Peace River Regional District (PRRD) respond to the emergency and take appropriate action?
+Will someone from the PRRD respond to the emergency and take appropriate action?